-A. No. The retooling program funds are only for any of the Secondary Math and all Secondary Science endorsements, Middle Level Math, Middle Level Science, English Language Learner, and Bilingual Education endorsements.
+A. No. The retooling program funds are only for any of the Secondary Math and all Secondary Science endorsements, Middle Level Math, and Middle Level Science.

 A. If you are assigned to one or two instructional periods per day in the shortage area endorsement that you earned through the Educator Retooling Program, this will count for teaching service.

 Q. What if I teach math as part of my assignment in an elementary classroom?
 Will that count for Middle Level Math teaching service?

 A. No. For Teachers earning Mathematics or Middle Level Math endorsements through the Educator Retooling program, assignments to the following types of classrooms may be credited for verification of teaching service:

 - Math coach/ TOSA- Assignment to work with teachers, paraprofessionals and or students in Math content instruction.

 - Math block teacher- Assignment in a K-8 building Math classroom where students are pulled out and sent to a Math class for blocked Math instruction (typically 6-8 grades).